 Improving access to agricultural and veterinary chemicals

-With a combined grant of $370 000 from the Department of Agricultural and Water Resources to improve access to agricultural and veterinary (agvet) chemicals, we’re working with industry and other government departments to establish an official Australian crop grouping list and associated guidance and migrate some permits to labels to include additional uses.
+With a combined grant of $370,000 from the Department of Agricultural, Water and the Environment to improve access to agricultural and veterinary (agvet) chemicals, we’re working with industry and other government departments to establish an official Australian crop grouping list and associated guidance and migrate some permits to labels to include additional uses.

 Learn more about how you’ll benefit from our work to improve access to agvet chemicals.